 Curcumin is a potent antioxidant which neutralises damaging free radicals but that is only the beginning.
 It works very much like non-steroidal anti-inflammatory drugs such as ibuprofen.
 When you take ibuprofen, it blocks an enzyme called COX-2 which sends signals of pain and inflammation.
 However, ibuprofen also blocks another enzyme, COX-1, which helps protect the stomach from acids and digestive enzymes which is why it is recommended to always take this drug with a meal.

 Curcumin is different in that it does not totally block the inflammatory enzyme COX-2.
 It works instead to inhibit its formation and so is gentler.
-Additionally, it does not block the COX-1 enzyme and so curcumin reduces inflammation and inflammatory chemicals in the body without causing any stomach discomfort gastric upset so common.
+Additionally, it does not block the COX-1 enzyme and so curcumin reduces inflammation and inflammatory chemicals in the body without causing any stomach discomfort or gastric upset which is so common.